EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 $ cd naacl_flp
 ```

-2. Download the [VUAMC.xml zip file](http://ota.ahds.ac.uk/text/2541.zip) and unzip it in the working directory.
+2. Unzip the VUAMC.xml in the working directory.
 ```
 $ unzip 2541.zip
 Archive:  2541.zip